-FICO: It's the most common credit score used by lenders in existence.
+FICO: It's the most common credit score in existence that's used by lenders.
 But did you know you have more than one?
-That's right; the world's most popular credit score comes in more flavors than Baskin-Robbins offers in ice cream.
+That's right.
+The world's most popular credit score comes in more flavors than Baskin-Robbins offers in ice cream.

 There are older versions and newer ones; there are scores tailored for specific lending purposes, such as mortgages or credit cards; and there are scores custom-made for each of the three major credit reporting bureaus.
 Even though all these scores share the FICO brand, you likely won't score exactly the same on each one.

-But there's no reason to feel lost in FICO's complex credit-scoring universe that contains more scores than you can count on your fingers and toes.
-Here's a breakdown of the myriad FICO credit scores that lenders may use to judge your creditworthiness and what you can do about it.
+But there's no reason to feel lost in FICO's complex credit-scoring universe, which contains more scores than you can count on your fingers and toes.
+Here's a breakdown of the myriad FICO credit scores lenders may use to judge your creditworthiness and what you can do about it.

 Remember when Microsoft introduced Windows 95?
 Three years later, it followed up with Windows 98.
 In the years since, we've met Windows 2000, XP, Vista and versions 7 and 8.
-The main FICO score, known as a general risk credit score, is similar to Windows' evolution, says John Ulzheimer, president of credit education at SmartCredit.com.
+The main FICO score, known as a general risk credit score, is similar to Windows' evolution, says John Ulzheimer, president of consumer education at CreditSesame.

-For example, the most current score, FICO 8, introduced in 2009, penalizes isolated late payments less than previous scores but punishes high balances on credit cards more.
+For example, FICO 8, introduced in 2009, penalizes isolated late payments less than previous scores, but punishes high balances on credit cards more.
 It ignores collection claims less than $100, and it reduces the benefit of authorized user accounts.